Fly for competition

 Fun-flying is also a chance to learn.
-Whether it's thermaling tips from Nelson, HL info from Chris, or building tips from Art and Glauco, there's no better time to tap into the reservoir of knowledge in the MVSA membership.
+Whether it’s thermaling tips from Bob Gill, HL info from Bill Coalson, or building tips from Art Frost and Wayne Wimbish, there’s no better time to tap into the reservoir of knowledge in the MVSA membership.

 How high, How far, How fast, How much

 What’s the fastest a model plane has flown?
 About 505 mph!!
 Click here for video – a record set by an unpowered sailplane!
 Sailplanes have flown over 100 miles cross-country, have stayed up for 12 hours plus, have flown to 7000’ altitude.
 You don’t need a glow engine, an electric motor, or a jet turbine to do amazing things with a model plane.
 The beauty of doing something amazing with an unpowered plane is that the pilot gets all the credit!